eoingeoghegan/POI-Svelte/README.md

 Issue3: When signing up Frontend, after pressing submit the user does get signed up the but info remains in the boxes.

+Issue4: If there are multiple users and each add a category title.
+These titles all show in the front end when logged in instead of just logged in users category title.

 # ScreenShots

 ![Dashboard Screenshot](static/map+chart.png)